-Ross’s progress was rapid and his first international season culminated in a silver medal in the men’s class 8 singles at the European Championships in 2011.
-He was the youngest member of the GB table tennis team in London 2012 but belied his inexperience by finishing fourth in the singles, having led the Chinese world number one 2-0 in his semi-final, and then playing superbly to clinch the team bronze with Will Bayley and Aaron McKibbin.
+Ross’s progress was rapid and his first international season culminated in a silver medal in the European Championships in 2011.
+At the age of 17 he was the youngest member of the GB table tennis team in London 2012 but belied his inexperience by finishing fourth in the singles, having led the Chinese world number one 2-0 in his semi-final, and then playing superbly to clinch the team bronze with Will Bayley and Aaron McKibbin.

 “London was everything I could have wished for,” says Ross.
 “I expected to enjoy it but be quite nervous but I had no nerves and I was just enjoying representing my country.
 Everyone was getting behind us and it was an amazing feeling.
 I so wanted a medal and to get so close in the singles was horrible but to come back stronger with the boys in the team and get a bronze was amazing.

 “Before London I didn’t know what to expect,” he says, “but the experience of 2012 has shown me what kind of level I need to be at if I want to do well in Rio and how to prepare for a major championship and that is a big advantage going in to the next Games.”

 Following the London Games Ross, who was ranked two in the world at the end of 2012, was side-lined for two years with a shoulder injury but took the setback with a typically positive approach, showing a maturity beyond his years.